NORTH ELKO LITHIUM PROJECT

 • X-Ray Diffraction analysis shows NELP is within bedded alkaline lake sediments and volcaniclastic rocks.
 The mineralogy of the bedded volcanic rocks is consistent with magmas which are likely additional sources of lithium.

-• X-Ray Diffraction has also shown the presence of rare earth minerals and additional analysis is being conducted in that area.
+• X-Ray Diffraction has also shown the presence of critical and rare earth minerals that seem uniformly distributed across the property

 • iTEM surface geophysics shows an underlying layer, interpreted as clay rich, across almost the entire property